abubakrmo/abubakrmo/README.md

 👨🏾‍💻 Currently learning AWS and reading Be Useful, Seven Tools For Life!

-🌟 Passionate about turning ideas into reality, I'm a software engineer with a Bachelor's in Computer Science and a Master's in Software Engineering.
+🌟 Passionate about turning ideas into reality, I'm a full stack developer with a Bachelor's in Computer Science and a Master's in Software Engineering.
 I love the challenge of building functional, user-friendly applications and am constantly excited by how technology can simplify and enhance people's lives.

 🎒 Whether diving into backend systems or fine-tuning the user experience, I approach each project with curiosity and a commitment to delivering something that not only works but feels great to use.
 I believe form and function should go hand in hand, and I bring an eye for design to each solution I create.